nirjhar17/Loki_STS_Grafana/loki/README.md

  oc get pods -n openshift-logging
  ```
  9. Verify the logs from Console (Refresh Webconsole --> Observe --> Logs)
 10. Once all the Loki pods are up, there are two ways to configure Grafana:

     a.
 Use deployment:
-        a.1 Create service account:
+        - a.1 Create service account:
             ```
             oc create -f sa.yaml
             ```

-        a.2 Create role binding:
+        - a.2 Create role binding:
             ```
             oc create -f clusterrolebinding.yaml
             ```

-        a.3 Create ConfigMap for Grafana config:
+        - a.3 Create ConfigMap for Grafana config:
             ```
             oc create -f configmap_Grafanaconfig.yaml
             ```

-        a.4 Create ConfigMap for the datasource:
+        - a.4 Create ConfigMap for the datasource:
             ```
             oc create -f configmap_datasource.yaml
             ```

-        a.5 Create service:
+        - a.5 Create service:
             ```
             oc create -f service.yaml
             ```

-        a.6 Create deployment and change the username for Grafana and service URL in the value of GATEWAY_ADDRESS:
+        - a.6 Create deployment and change the username for Grafana and service URL in the value of GATEWAY_ADDRESS:
             ```
             oc create -f deployment.yaml
             ```

-        a.7 Create route:
+        - a.7 Create route:
             ```
             oc create -f route.yaml
             ```

     b.
 Use Grafana operator:
-        b.1 Follow the link for mobb ninja:
+        - b.1 Follow the link for more information:
             [https://cloud.redhat.com/experts/o11y/ocp-grafana/](https://cloud.redhat.com/experts/o11y/ocp-grafana/)